breakside/JSKit/Documentation/Code/ServerKit/ServerAppOrganization.md

   related to how node.js manages installed modules.
 - `.gitignore` is created by `jskit init` with defaults for items that should be ignored by `git`
-- `.jshintrc` is created by `jskit init` to include a list of globals that are availble to `JSKit` based projects
+- `.jshintrc` is created by `jskit init` to include javascript settings for your application.
 - `Messages.sublime-project` is created by `jskit init` to provide a project organization for the SublimeText editor
 - `MessagesServer/` is your `ServerKit` based project